invenia/Memento.jl/README.md

 ## Architecture

-There are three main components of Lumberjack.jl that you can manipulate and use to produce the logs you've always dreamed of.
+There are three main components of Lumberjack.jl that you can manipulate to produce logs that would make Paul Bunyan proud.

 ### LumberMill